 In addition to the course requirements, a student must participate in a Junior Review with the art and art history department’s faculty.
 This must be completed no later than April of the junior year.
-The material submitted at the Review will be related to the senior graduation requirement, which is a demonstration of proficiency through a public exhibition of artwork, including portfolio of slides, exhibit announcement, and résumé.
+The material submitted at the review will be related to the senior graduation requirement, which demonstrates proficiency through a public exhibition of artwork, a website including and image portfolio, an artist statement, and a résumé.

 note: Scheduling may be planned to allow at least one term of study off-campus at one of the approved foreign or domestic programs.
-With departmental approval, courses from these programs may count as 100 or 200 level courses.
+With departmental approval, courses from these programs may count as 100- or 300-level courses.